Akhmadjonuz/likee-api-php/readme.txt

 # +998902224311
 # @Akhmadjon

 # This code was rewritten by Ahmadjon Dadabayev.
-Done for the uitc.uz platform.
+Done for the uitc.uz platform
 # Copyright reserved!
 # dadabayev.uz
 # +998902224311